reflectoring/reflectoring.github.io/content/blog/2022/2022-03-06-complete-guide-to-middleware-in-express.md

 ## Using Express' Built-in Middleware

-Built-in Middleware functions are bundled with Express so we do not need to install any additional modules for using them.
+Built-in middleware functions are bundled with Express so we do not need to install any additional modules for using them.

 Express provides the following Built-in middleware functions: